-• Jocelyn Armstrong, Chair, Religious Diversity Trust; multifaith educator
+• Jocelyn Armstrong, Co-Chair, Religious Diversity Trust; multifaith educator

 Jocelyn Armstrong, a Christian laywoman, has had a long and varied involvement in the Anglican Church.
 She has taken leadership in the ecumenical and the interfaith movements at national, regional (Asia) and international levels.
 On retirement from teaching Religious Studies at secondary school level, she authored the textbook ‘Discovering Diversity’, a resource for the Social Studies curriculum that introduces the students to religion and the world religions.
 She is the current vice president of the Auckland Interfaith Council and is the Chair of the Religious Diversity Centre Trust.

-• Dr Jenny Te Pā Daniel, Public Theologian, Educational consultant
+• Dr Jenny Te Pā Daniel, Co-Chair, Religious Diversity Trust; Public Theologian; Educational consultant

 Former Ahorangi (Dean) of Te Rau Kahikatea, St Johns College, Auckland; Educational Consultant, internationally experienced lay Anglican leader in ecumenical theological education, peace and justice activism, advocacy for women’s rights and the human rights of LGTB people.

-• Professor Paul Morris, Religious Studies, Victoria University of Wellington
+• Professor Paul Morris, Professor Emeritus of Religious Studies, Victoria University of Wellington

 Paul studied Religious Studies at Victoria University of Wellington under Professor Lloyd Geering, and at Lancaster University where he completed a PhD supervised by Professor Ninian Smart.
 He taught at Lancaster during the 1980s and has held visiting positions, including Visiting Professor of Religious Studies at the University of California, Santa Barbara; Senior Research Fellow at the Centre for Jewish-Christian Relations, Birmingham; Visiting Professor of Humanities, University of Queensland; and Visiting Professor of Religion, Boston University.
 Professor Morris is a member of the Executive Committee of the International Association for the History of Religions, and on the editorial/advisory boards of Numen, Journal of Beliefs and Values, Journal of Implicit Religion, Journal of Indo-Judaic Studies and the Numen Brill Studies in Religion series.